- FOR THOSE WHO PRAY

 The Mysteries are divided into 4 groups:

-Mysteries of Joy or Joyful / Mysteries of Light or Luminous / Mysteries of Sorrow or Sorrowful / Mysteries of Glory or Glorious
+Mysteries of Joy / Mysteries of Light / Mysteries of Sorrow / Mysteries of Glory

-The title of each Mystery reveals its essential energies, we contemplate: Joy, Light, Sorrow and Glory.
+The title of each Mystery reveals its essential energies: Joy, Light, Sorrow and Glory.
 In each one of these energies we contemplate five episodes of the life of Jesus.
 In each Passage of the Life of the Master we pray the Hail Mary ten times, and in between the decades we pray the Our Father.
-So, each Mystery totals fifty beads.
-In the end, a full Rosary with the four Mysteries totals 200 beads.
+Therefore, each Mystery totals fifty beads, and a full Rosary with the four Mysteries totals 200 beads.
 The idea here is not to create formulas, but to share experiences of the life of prayer.

 We have found that this way of praying places us before Christ, Mary and God, before the energy of the Trinity.
 And all this, in a renewed way, in a different level of consciousness.